 5. Temperature and Comfort Issues

-If you are having to constantly hike up the heating system to keep things in the house comfy, that should be a major red flag that it’s time to re-evaluate your furnace.
-There are several items that could cause this issue - it may be rectified with a new thermostat that allows you more control – so before you assume that you’re in for a whole new furnace, give some thought to your thermostat.
+If you are having to constantly hike up the furnace to keep things in the house comfy, that should be a major red flag that it’s time to re-evaluate your furnace.
+There are several items that could cause this issue - it may be rectified with a new thermostat that allows you more control – so before you assume that you’re in for a whole new heater, give some attention to your thermostat.

 6. Humidity Issues

-In the winter, low humidity makes the air inside your home feel colder than it is, often tricking you into bumping up the thermostat.
-Common complaints when the humidity is too low are dry air, sinusitis, and chapped skin.
-Improper humidity can even negatively impact wood floors and furniture.
+In the winter, low humidity makes the air inside your home feel colder than it is, often tricking you into bumping up the heat.
+Common grumbles when the humidity is too low are dry air, sinusitis, and chapped skin.
+Improper humidity can even negatively impact hardwood floors and furniture.
 Today’s best heating units help to keep this precious balance right where it should be, adding or removing moisture before it ever enters the heating system.

 7. Air Quality Issues

-Several issues that don’t directly relate to temperature can be improved significantly with an expertly designed and properly installed heating system.
-If you are experiencing issues with household odors, airborne allergens, such as pollen and pet dander, bacteria, ozone, and even plain old dust, consulting an experienced heating system contractor can start you on the road toward fixing them.
+Many issues that don’t directly relate to temperature can be improved significantly with an expertly designed and properly installed heating system.
+If you are experiencing issues with household odors, airborne allergens, such as pollen and pet dander, bacteria, ozone, and even plain old dust, consulting an experienced heating system contractor can start you on the road to resolving them.